michaelborchert/rdk/README.rst

 ===============
 Uses python 2.7/3.6 and is installed via pip.
 Requires you to have an AWS account and sufficient permissions to manage the Config service, and to create S3 Buckets, Roles, and Lambda Functions.
 An AWS IAM Policy Document that describes the minimum necessary permissions can be found at policy/rdk-minimum-permissions.json.

-Under the hood, rdk uses boto3 to make API calls to AWS, so you can set your credentials any way that boto3 recognizes (options 3 through 8 here: http://boto3.readthedocs.io/en/latest/guide/configuration.html) or pass them in with the command-line parameters --profile, --region, --access-key, or --secret-access-key
+Under the hood, rdk uses boto3 to make API calls to AWS, so you can set your credentials any way that boto3 recognizes (options 3 through 8 here: http://boto3.readthedocs.io/en/latest/guide/configuration.html) or pass them in with the command-line parameters --profile, --region, --access-key-id, or --secret-access-key

 If you just want to use the RDK, go ahead and install it using pip::